Honorary, Service, and Professional Organizations

 Questrom Student Government

 Student Government plans educational, community service, and social activities for the Questrom undergraduate community and acts as a liaison between students and the administration.
 There are many leadership opportunities available throughout the year and weekly General Assembly meetings are open to all Questrom undergraduates.
 No experience is required and attendance is strongly encouraged.
-Contact us at QuestromGov@bu.edu for more information.
+Contact QuestromGov@bu.edu for more information.

 Real Estate Club